petgraph/petgraph/.github/PULL_REQUEST/new_algorithm.md

 - What (graph) problem does it solve?
 - What is the basic idea of the algorithm?
 - What other, reference implementations exist / did you use?

+### Please make sure to check the following:

+[ ] Added a `regular` test for the new algorithm in the `tests/` directory.

+[ ] Added a `quickcheck` property test for the new algorithm in the `tests/quickcheck.rs` file.

+[ ] Added a `benchmark` test for measuring performance of the new algorithm

+[ ] Made the algorithm work with generic graphs, constraining the generic graph type parameter with our existing graph traits, like ``Visitable``, or with new graph traits

+[ ] Wrote a docstring for the algorithm, according to the algorithm documentation guidelines in `assets/guide/algodocs.md`